mit-han-lab/VisCompare/README.md

 ### Captions

-To add captions, place your caption prompt files in the `captions` folder in YAML format.
+To add captions, place your caption files in the `captions` folder in YAML format.
 The YAML file should follow this structure:
 ```yaml
 filename1: prompt1
 filename2: prompt2